-The Los Angeles Zoo will be holding a special screening on Thurs., Oct.
-19th and you’re invited!
+The Los Angeles Zoo’s special screening on Thurs., Oct.
+19th was extremely well-attended.

-P22 is Hollywood’s celebrity cat – and this film tells his remarkable story and the efforts of Angelenos who will help mountain lions in the Santa Monica Mountains by building the largest wildlife crossing in America.
+P22 is Hollywood’s celebrity cat – and this film tells his remarkable story and the efforts of Angelenos attempting to help mountain lions thrive in the Santa Monica Mountains by building the largest wildlife crossing in America.

 About the Film

 This documentary by Tony Lee and Alex Rapaport recounts the journey undertaken by Hollywood’s celebrity cat P-22 – crossing two freeways (the 405 and 101) as he endeavors to find a safe space in the enormous LA urban landscape.
 The film also highlights efforts of Angelenos in their efforts to help mountain lions in the Santa Monica Mountains thrive by building the largest wildlife crossing in America. https://thecatthatchangedamerica.com/